A Complete Guide on Stack Using Array in C

 2. How do you implement a stack using an array in C?

-In the scenario when a stack is implemented with an array, a fixed-size array is used for the storage of stack elements, and an integer variable (for instance, top) is employed for keeping track of the top position.
+When a stack is implemented with an array, a fixed-size array is used for storing stack elements, and an integer variable (for instance, top) is employed for keeping track of the top position.
 Stack operations (push, pop, peek, isEmpty, isFull) change the array and accordingly update top.

 3. What are common implementation pitfalls with stacks?